MicrosoftDocs/Viva/Viva/engage/overview.md

 ---
-ms.date: 08/11/2022
+ms.date: 08/04/2023
 title: "Introducing Microsoft Viva Engage"
-description: "Viva Engage is a new employee experience that connects people across the company—wherever and whenever they work—so that everyone is included and engaged." ms.reviewer: ethli ms.author: mamiejohnson
+description: "Viva Engage is a new employee experience that connects people across the company—wherever and whenever they work—so that everyone is included and engaged." ms.reviewer: ethli ms.author: v-bvrana
-author: mamiepjohnson
+author: Starshine89
-manager: dmillerdyson
+manager: pamgreen
 audience: Admin
 f1.keywords:
 - NOCSH